CentroEPiaggio/adaptive_grasp_controller/README.md

 This controller has been coded in the form of a ROS service.
 Most of the parameters of the Adaptive Grasp can be changed from the `adaptive_grasp_config.yaml` file which is already loaded by the `launchAdaptiveGraspSim.launch` launch file.
 A short description of each parameter is given in the yaml file itself.

-N.B: A proper and synced functioning of the Adaptive IMU Grasping depends highly on the SoftHand and KUKA hardware interface for ROS.
+N.B: A proper and synced functioning of the Adaptive IMU Grasping depends highly on the specifications of the used system (thus on a smooth functioning of the SoftHand and KUKA hardware interface for ROS).

 ## Running the Adaptive Grasp